Should I make a fatal accident claim?

 Funeral Costs

-If paid by the deceased’s estate, funeral costs can be claimed back from the insurers of the wrong doer.
-However, the cost of having a wake after the funeral cannot be recovered and neither can the cost of getting probate.
+If paid for by the deceased’s estate, funeral costs can be claimed back from the insurers of the party causing the accident.
+However, the expense of a ‘wake’ after the funeral cannot be recovered, nor can the cost of obtaining probate.

 The dependents of the deceased can bring a fatal accident claim under the Fatal Accidents Act 1976

-The term “dependent” has a specific legal definition in this situation and includes the:
+The term “dependent” has a specific legal definition in this situation and includes the following:

 The damages claimed in a Fatal Accident Act dependency claim include: